 For more than 30 years the Italian ceramic tile industry has been pursuing a policy of sustainable development, from selection of raw materials through to the production of products certified in accordance with the strictest international standards.
-It uses increasingly highperformance and efficient manufacturing systems capable of completely reusing significantly reducing consumption and emissions, using energy more efficiently and maintaining a commitment of social responsibility towards people and the planet.
+It uses increasingly highperformance and manufacturing systems capable of completely reusing waste, significantly reducing water consumption and emissions, using energy more efficiently and maintaining a commitment of social responsibility towards people and the planet.